lariat-js/playwright/README.md

 }
 ```

-By adding the `root` property, Lariat will automatically prefix the selectors for all elements in the collection.
+By adding the `root` property, Lariat will automatically chain the selectors for all elements in the collection.
 Not only that, but you can still use the `root` property like any other element!

 ```ts
 const textField = new TextField(page)